f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 Use case 7: working around Let's Encrypt rate limiting
 ======================================================

 Let's Encrypt limits the number of requests a single account key can send in a given time interval.
-I found it usefull to have a limited workaround to extend the rate li8mit during tests and development.
+I found it usefull to have a limited workaround to extend the rate limit during tests and development.
 One limiting factor is the account key.
 With following variable, the role will generate a new Account key and allow more testing, before IP rate limiting of Let's Encrpt kick in:

 ``ansible-playbook example_playbook.yml  -e "domain_name=<www.mydomain.com>" -e "acme_email=certadmin@mydomain.com" -e "acme_directory_target=prod" -e "new_le_account_key=true"``